excircle/go/nonstandard_library/go-yaml/README.md

 # Go-Yaml

-This is a repository dedicated to displaying some demo code using the `gopkg.in/yaml` Golang package.
+This is a repository dedicated to displaying demo code using the `gopkg.in/yaml` Golang package.

-Let's start by showing some demonstration code.
+# Table of Contents

 <details><summary>What Is YAML?</summary>